 - The Dallas County SWCD participates with the Polk County SWCD in hosting a Grazing School in the spring at Halfway, Missouri.

 - Technical staff is involved in various field days and workshops.

-- District Manager is scorer for the Southwest Missouri Grassland Evaluation Contest.
+- District Manager assists in scoring for the Grassland Evaluation Contest.

-- District Manager serves on the Southwest Missouri Envirothon Committee as Chair and does the scoring at the annual Envirothon.
+- District Manager serves on the Southwest Missouri Envirothon Committee as scorer and also manages the Southwest Missouri Regional Envirothon Facebook page.